Patterns formation in axially symmetric Landau-Lifshitz-Gilbert-Slonczewski equations: Wavetrains

+\begin{Remark} Item (a) should be compared with the Hopf instabilities discussed in \S\ref{s:hopf}.
+The case $\cc=0$ is simplest: the constraint simply means that wavetrains bifurcating at the subsub- to subcritical transition are unstable.
+For general $\cc$ the condition also accounts for interaction with folds.

+Concerning item (b), notably \emph{in the easy axis case} $\mu<0$ all wavetrains are unstable.
+The condition $\cc\beta\geq0$ is not sharp.
+However, we do not know whether a `Hopf' instability can occur for otherwise stable wavetrains if $\cc\beta<0$ is sufficiently large negative.
+Item (d) is an analog to the results in \cite{RaSch07}. \end{Remark}

-In this section spectral stability of wavetrains is determined.
-For convenience, the comoving frame $y=x-\cph t$ is considered with $\cph=\omega/k$ the wavespeed.
-In this variable the wavetrain is an equilibrium of \eqref{e:llg-mod}.
-Again for convenience, time is rescaled to $t = (1+\alpha^2)\tau$.
+In order to study spectral stability of wavetrains we consider the comoving frame $y=x-\cph t$ with $\cph=\omega/k$ the wavespeed so that the wavetrain is an equilibrium of \eqref{e:llg-mod}.
+For convenience, time is rescaled to $t = (1+\alpha^2)\tt$.
 The explicit formulation of \eqref{e:llg-mod} then reads